dylanmc/CryptoBook/src/02_encoding.rst

       0101

-If you're talking about numbers in different bases, and it's not clear which one you're refering to, it's common to include the base in the subscript after the number.
+If you're talking about numbers in different bases, and it's not clear which one you're referring to, it's common to include the base in the subscript after the number.
 So the joke at the beginning of the chapter would be "There are 10\ :sub:`2` types of people..."\ [#]_.